scala/docs.scala-lang/scala3/guides/tasty-overview.md

 ### The issue with _.class_ files

-Because of issues such as type erasure, _.class_ files are actually an incomplete representation of your code.
+Because of issues such as [type erasure][erasure], _.class_ files are actually an incomplete representation of your code.
 A simple way to demonstrate this is with a `List` example.

 _Type erasure_ means that when you write Scala code like this that’s supposed to run on the JVM: